Sustainable wildlife enterprise

-A sustainable wildlife enterprise is a farming system that incorporates sustainable use of wildlife to promote conservation.
-In Australia, landholders work together across boundaries to sustainably harvest or make use of (ecotourism) naturally occurring wildlife populations such as the kangaroo.
+A sustainable wildlife enterprise is a farming system incorporating sustainable use of wildlife to promote conservation.
+In Australia, landholders work together across boundaries to harvest or make use of (ecotourism) naturally occurring wildlife populations such as the kangaroo sustainably.
 Important to the concept is that biodiversity and environmental benefit occurs via alternative land uses.
-Attaching a value to native resources through commercial development has the potential to provide alternative sources of income, especially in areas where traditional systems are no longer as profitable or environmentally sustainable.
-The Sustainable Wildlife Enterprise system enables farmers to realise the financial value of native wildlife such as the kangaroo and encourages them to manage their land that supports the source of the income without lowering total farm profitability – hence contributing to habitat and biodiversity conservation.
-The Sustainable Wildlife Enterprise system has been developed in Australia but is based on world-wide experiences.
+Attaching value to native resources through commercial development has the potential to provide alternative sources of income, especially in areas where traditional systems are no longer as profitable or environmentally sustainable.

+The Sustainable Wildlife Enterprise system enables farmers to realise the financial value of native wildlife such as the kangaroo and encourages them to manage their land that supports the source of income without lowering total farm profitability – hence contributing to habitat and biodiversity conservation.
+The Sustainable Wildlife Enterprise system was developed in Australia, and is based on worldwide experiences.

 Background

 Until primary production systems can put a value on habitat and conservation areas there will be more and more species loss.
 Conventional farming techniques have seen broad-scale environmental degradation in Australia’s rangelands, particularly during droughts where soil fertility and low rainfall limit natural production capacity.
-Where native wildlife and resources are given a value and managed sustainably, there is a proven benefit for biodiversity and habitat.
+Where native wildlife and resources are given value and managed sustainably, there is a proven benefit for biodiversity and habitat.

 Sustainable Wildlife Enterprises in Australia are based on wildlife management experiences from countries such as South Africa and Scotland.
 In South Africa - the commercial value of wildlife to private landholders makes the future of wildlife in that country far more secure than it is anywhere else on that continent.
 See Wildlife of South Africa.

 In Scotland, deer stalking and red grouse (Lagopus lagopus scoticus) hunting occurs sustainably because hunting licences are owned by the landholder.
-This provides incentives to the landholder to protect their source of income and the habitat which the animals live on.
+This incentivizes to the landholder to protect their source of income and the habitat the animals live on.

-Native species adapted to Australia's unique environment allow them to survive the climatic extremes and thrive with little impact to the environment.
+Native species adapted to Australia's unique environment, allowing them to survive the climatic extremes and thrive with little impact to the environment.
 Kangaroos impact less on the environment than hoofed animals and emit substantially less methane.
 There is currently a sustainable kangaroo harvesting industry in place in Australia.
 See the Kangaroo industry.
 Landholders do not control or receive benefit from harvest of kangaroos on their land other than reduction of grazing pressure under this system.